Hawaiian Spirituality .

 taught this huna in Mexico, then moved to Nevada.
 I returned to Europe.)

 emotions and beliefs ... and change their lives!
-I began developing and teaching
+I developed and taught

 ho'omanamana in Canada,